SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/SalesBeforeSaveQuoteLine.md

 # SalesBeforeSaveQuoteLine (1013)

 Called before an quote line is saved.
-EventData contains all variables passed by datahandler in Sales client.
+EventData contains all variables passed by datahandler in the Sales client.

 ## Input values